 - Take notes as soon as it is practical to do so.
-Record the actual words spoken by the child do not re-translate them into adult terminology or try to make sense of the structure of what was said.
-Do not be offended by any offensive language or words used to describe the abuse. - Ensure your name, the time and date is on your notes and do not destroy them in case they are required by a court. - Central Primary School uses My Concern to record safeguarding and child protection issues and concerns.
-We also use pink Niggle Notes for visiting staff and others without access to a computer.
-These are then scanned and saved onto our My Concern system. - If you are able to do so then draw a diagram to indicate the position of any bruising but do not ask the child to remove any clothing for this purpose. - Record statements and observable things, rather than your interpretations' or assumptions.
+Record the actual words spoken by the child - do not re-translate them into adult terminology or try to make sense of the structure of what was said.
+Do not be offended by any offensive language or words used to describe the abuse. - Ensure your name, the time and date is on your notes and do not destroy them in case they are required by a court. - Alltwen Primary uses My Concerns to record safeguarding and child protection issues and concerns - If you are able to do so then draw a diagram to indicate the position of any visible injury but do not ask the child to remove any clothing for this purpose. - Record statements and observable things, rather than your interpretations. - Don not make assumptions.